70-Year-Old Tree Trimmer ID'd After Being Found Dead Hanging From Tree

-A 70-year-old tree trimmer has been identified after being found dead, hanging in an upside down position approximately 50 feet above ground in a tree in the Studio City area.
+A 70-year-old tree trimmer has been identified after being found dead, hanging upside-down approximately 50 feet above ground in a tree in the Studio City area.

 The victim was identified by the coroner's office as David Cerigioni.